 COVID19 testing at Bangalore International Airport

 Kempegowda International Airport has a dedicated COVID-19 testing facility for passengers, both inbound and outbound.
 The 24/7 COVID testing center near the arrivals area of the terminal offers both Rapid RT-PCR tests (Abbott ID NOW) and regular RT-PCR tests.
 The result of a Rapid RT-PCR test is available within 30 minutes, whereas the regular RT-PCR test results are delivered within 5-6 hours from the time of sample collection.
 A Rapid RT-PCR test costs Rs 3200 per individual, and a regular RT-PCR test costs Rs 800 per individual.
 You can log on https://aurigaresearch.com/covid-19-testing/ for the advance booking of a slot for RT-PCR testing at Bangalore Airport.

-Bengaluru Airport’s guidelines for international arrivals include mandatory thermal screening and pulse oximeter reading.
+Karnataka’s guidelines for international inbound travelers include mandatory thermal screening and pulse oximeter reading on arrival at Bangalore and Mangalore international airports .
 Every traveler flying in from abroad undergoes thermal screening and pulse oximeter testing.
-If he/she is found symptomatic (feverish temperature, cough, cold, sore throat), they will be isolated and taken to a dedicated health facility for payable COVID19 testing.
-If they are detected positive with severe symptoms, they will be quarantined at a paid or government facility until they are tested negative.
-If they are found positive with mild symptoms, they will be prescribed home isolation.
+If you are found symptomatic (feverish temperature, cough, cold, sore throat), you will be isolated and taken to a dedicated health facility for payable COVID19 testing.
+If you test positive with severe symptoms, you will be quarantined at a paid or government facility until they are negative.